micmejia/bible-dump/AMPC/Matthew/Matt 27.md

-And at once the curtain of the [^o]sanctuary of the temple was torn in two from top to bottom; the earth shook and the rocks were split.
+And at once the curtain of the sanctuary of the temple was torn in two from top to bottom; the earth shook and the rocks were split.